ShareWell Nav Logo

 Frequently asked questions

-People talk about worry, panic, overthinking, physical anxiety symptoms, and the ways anxiety affects work, relationships, sleep, and everyday decisions.
+In an online anxiety support group, people talk about worry, panic, overthinking, physical anxiety symptoms, and the ways anxiety affects work, relationships, sleep, and everyday decisions.
+The format is live peer conversation, not clinical instruction.

 Yes.
-Many people use peer support alongside therapy, medication, or self-guided coping work because it adds validation and lived-experience perspective.
+Many people use peer support alongside therapy, medication, or self-guided coping work because an anxiety community adds validation, lived-experience perspective, and connection that one-on-one work alone cannot replicate.

 1-on-1 support